konveyor/enhancements/enhancements/forklift-2.2/must-gather-from-ui/README.md

 ### Risks and Mitigations

+#### UX/UI

 The UI needs to be intuitive for user, will be discussed with UX team.

+#### Security

 Must-gather itself needs ```cluster-admin``` role.
 It could provide sensitive information about the cluster so needs to be authorized by OpenShift RBAC.

 - HTTP API will require ```oauth``` token and verify if the token provides ```cluster-admin``` access to the cluster
 - backend service needs a service account token/kubeconfig that will be ona PV mounted by Operator (in similar way as for other migration-toolkit components)

+The must-gather wrapper service is an administration tool serving users with oauth token for ```cluster-admin``` role, so it does not accept requests from anonymous or unknown clients, so e.g. accepting arbitrary ```image``` as API parameter seems reasonable.

+#### Resources consumption and limits

+Compute power - the must-gather wrapper service is not a bottle-neck regarding to CPU.
+The gathering itself runs in a pod started from the must-gather image separate namespace in OpenShift outside the pod where the wrapper runs, so there doesn't seem to be need for amount of must-gather executions running in paralel.

+Disk space - result archives are temporary stored directly on the filesystem of the pod where must-gather wrapper service is running.
+The archive size is unknown before the must-gather archive is downloaded to the must-gather wrapper pod.
+Reasonable maximum disk limit for the must-gather wraper service pod seems to me to be 10GB or more, however I do believe that the limit should be just space that OpenShift node could provide to the pod with must-gather, no must-gather wrapper service limits.

 ## Design Details